1324 Jefferson Avenue

 The Buffalo Criterion

-The Buffalo Criterion, the oldest continuously published African American newspaper in Western New York, is available online; click here to access.
+The Buffalo Criterion is the oldest continuously published African American newspaper in Western New York.
 Founded in 1925 by Frank E. Merriweather, Sr. and his wife, Camilla Merriweather, the newspaper has been a major voice in recording the history of African Americans with a focus on Buffalo and the Western New York area.
 Today, the Buffalo Criterion is still published by the Merriweather family, for whom the Frank E. Merriweather, Jr. Branch of the Buffalo & Erie County Public Library is named.

 A fund to provide continuing support for the William A. Miles Center has been established.
 Donations may be sent to the Buffalo and Erie County Public Library, Development Office, 1 Lafayette Square, Buffalo, NY 14203-1887.
 Please make checks payable to B&ECPL.
 (Note: William A. Miles Center.)
 The Library has been granted official tax exempt status [section 501 (c) (3) of the Internal Revenue Code] from the United States Internal Revenue Service.
 Your tax-exempt donation is gratefully appreciated.